loxia01/PSInternetConnectionSharing/README.md

 #### -Confirm
 Prompts you for confirmation before each change the function makes.
 ### Usage examples
-#### Example 1: Set ICS for the specified public and private connections
+#### Example 1: Set ICS for the specified public and private connections.
 `Set-Ics -PublicConnectionName Ethernet -PrivateConnectionName 'VM Host-Only Network'`

 `Set-Ics Ethernet 'VM Host-Only Network'`